6 new TV shows and movies on Netflix, Disney Plus, HBO and more this weekend

 Titans (HBO Max)

-If you're in the US and you've got HBO, you can now stream two season of this strange but notable DC Comics adaptation, which feels like it blends the gritty violence and tone of Zack Snyder's movies with a little of the colorful campiness of The CW shows like The Flash or Legends of Tomorrow.
-What you end up with is a show that has Robin say the words "f*ck Batman!" and brutalize criminals in genuinely horrifying ways.
+If you're in the US and you've got HBO, you can now stream two seasons of this strange but notable DC Comics adaptation, which feels like it blends the gritty violence and tone of Zack Snyder's movies with a little of the colorful campiness of The CW shows like The Flash or Legends of Tomorrow.
+What you end up with is a show that has Robin say the words "f*ck Batman!" and brutalize criminals in genuinely horrifying ways, before teaming up with other young superheroes.
 This adult spin on the Teen Titans has a really solid ensemble cast – it's well worth checking out if you know anything about DC's characters beyond Batman and Superman.

 Previously available only to DC Universe subscribers in the US, HBO Max will be Titans' home for its upcoming third season, too.